Weston County, Wyoming

 Weston County is a county in the U.S. state of Wyoming.
-As of the 2020 United States Census, the population was 6,838.
+As of the 2020 United States census, the population was 6,838.
 Its county seat is Newcastle.
-Its east boundary line abuts the west line of the state of South Dakota.
+Its east boundary line abuts the western boundary of the state of South Dakota.

 History

 Weston County was created by the legislature of the Wyoming Territory on March 12, 1890, of land partitioned from Crook County.

 Weston County was named for John Weston, a geologist and surveyor.
 In 1887, Jefferson Weston and Frank Mondell found rich coal deposits north of Newcastle which caused a railroad to be built through the area.

 In 1911, Campbell County was formed from portions of Weston County and Crook County.
 Since then, the boundaries of Weston County have been stable.

 Geography

 According to the US Census Bureau, the county has a total area of 2400 sqmi, of which 2398 sqmi is land and 1.9 sqmi (0.08%) is water.